 - 1. Student completes a field placement interview and is accepted by the agency - 2.
-Foundation Year student participates in Interventions I Lab which includes Field Orientation modules - 3.
-Student submits the online Student Acknowledgment which includes the following: a) HIPPA signature page; b) Ethics Pledge; c) Field Manual Review/ Student Roles and Responsibilities. - 4.
+Student submits the online Student Acknowledgment which includes the following: a) HIPPA signature page; b) Ethics Pledge; c) Field Manual Review/ Student Roles and Responsibilities. - 3.
 Student meets the established UBSSW Technical Standards that focus on academic performance as well as the abilities and attributes essential for the profession.
-See Student Handbook.
+See Technical Standards